 Please Note that this expedition is being run by Vertical Shot Expeditions, which is a European company so payments will be sent to Europe.

 This is a strenuous trek in a harsh environment.
 No technical skills or previous glacier walking experience are required, but participants must to have camping and trekking experience prior to starting the expedition.
 When completing the booking form, please outline your previous outdoor experience.
 You should be fit to hike with a 50 pound (25 kg) backpack for 6-8 hours per day (unless you wish to hire a porter and trek just with your camera gear).

 . . . . . . . . . . . . . . . .

 Surfing Photography Workshop

 Workshop Leaders: Brian Bielmann and Michael Clark

 Location: Turtle Bay Hilton Resort, Oahu North Shore, Hawaii

-This 4-day workshop combines daily photo shoots at world-class surfing locations and classroom instruction.
+This 4-day workshop combines daily photo shoots at world-class surfing locations, lifestyle photo shoots and classroom instruction.
 We will be spending half of our time shooting in the early mornings and in the late afternoon and evenings when the waves and the light are at their best.
 The other half of our time will be spent in the classroom.
 All of the classroom instruction will be centered around image critiques, discussions on gear, strategies and the business of photography as well as in-depth discussions on shooting surfing.
-We’ll also cover digital workflow in detail using Adobe Photoshop Lightroom Version 5.X.
+We’ll also cover digital workflow in detail using Adobe Photoshop Lightroom and Photoshop.

 Day 1 – Morning: Introduction to surfing photography, gear selection, camera setup and shooting options.